What is Palliative Care?

-Palliative care is an interdisciplinary method of patient care focused on patients with serious or life-threatening illnesses and their families.
+Palliative care is an interdisciplinary method of patients with serious or life-threatening illnesses and their families.
 The goal of palliative care is to help patients live with comfort and dignity, maintaining a quality of life, reducing the burden of their illness and relieve suffering.
-Palliative care is part of the overall care provided by hospice.
+Palliative care is part of the overall care that provided hospice.

-It has been shown that selecting palliative care early in the course of a life threatening or progressive illness can improve the quality of life for patients with a terminal or life threatening health issue.
-Palliative care decreases the rate of depression and may even provide longer life.
+It has been shown selecting palliative care early in the course of a life threatening or progressive illness can improve the quality of life of patients with a terminal or life threatening health issue.
+Palliative care decreases the rate of depression and may provide longer life.

 Other benefits include:

 .
 More organized plans of care and tailored treatment to the patient´s changing needs.

 .Patients who elect palliative care decrease hospital admissions and emergency room visits and decrease remissions

 . patients endure fewer invasive or aggressive treatments.